saltstack/salt/doc/topics/development/labels.rst

 ^^^^^^^^^^^^^^^^

 All bugs should receive a "Functional Area" label to indicate what region of Salt the bug is mainly seen in.
-This will help internal developers as well as community members identify areas of expertise to getting bugs fixed.
+This will help internal developers as well as community members identify areas of expertise to find issues that can be fixed more easily.
+Functional Area labels can also be applied to Feature Requests.

 Functional Area Labels, in alphabetical order, include: